kkruecke/cplus-documentation/notes/value-categories.rst

         //...
     }

-because the rvalue reference parameter "other" has a name, it is an lvalue within ``string::operator=(string&&other)``.
+Because the rvalue reference parameter "other" has a name, it is an lvalue within ``string::operator=(string&&other)``.

 Converting lvalues into xvalues, Expiring values
 ++++++++++++++++++++++++++++++++++++++++++++++++

-std::swap() is an example where we want to force the compiler to move an object's state instead of copying it.
-For example,
+``std::swap()`` is an good example of where we would like to force the compiler to move an object's state instead of copying it.
+Take, for example,

 .. code-block:: cpp